.jpg)

 Your ticket price includes access to the camping fields.
 You can choose to pitch your tent anywhere within the designated camping zones that sit throughout the Festival, from fields right next to the Pyramid Stage to more tranquil areas on the outskirts of the Festival.

 Different areas have different atmospheres.
 For example, Pennard Hill Ground, between The Park and The Healing Fields, is a popular, lively spot.
 It has a culture of its own with people returning year on year.
 Alternatively, camping zones on the periphery of the Festival, such as Limekilns and Hitchin Hill Ground, tend to be quieter.
 Some camping fields are very busy and fill up quickly but there is usually more camping space to the west of the site near the Park.
-Camping areas are marked out on the site map.
+Camping areas are marked out on the site map which you can find on the Information front page.

 - Campsite stewards have a base in every camping field.
 Check out where the nearest one is to you.
 They can direct and advise you, and are first port of call in an emergency - be it a medical or security issue.